oiao/params_si/README.md

-This repository is provides supporting information for the article
+This repository provides supporting information for the article
 # ParAMS: Parameter Optimization for Atomistic and Molecular Simulations
 DOI: *123*